-Documenting that a student has logged into an online synchronous or asynchronous class on Canvas is insufficient to demonstrate attendance.
+Documenting that a student has logged into an asynchronous class on Canvas is insufficient to demonstrate attendance.
 For example, if a student logs into an online course on September 15 and logs out without any further activity, the student did not attend the online class that day.